Coronavirus Tracker: Here's how cases are trending in San Antonio and Texas

 SAN ANTONIO — We're tracking the latest numbers from the coronavirus pandemic in San Antonio and across Texas.
 Here are the latest numbers reported by Bexar and surrounding counties:

-- Comal County: 10 new cases Friday; a total of 151 cases and seven fatalities.
-The county also confirmed six more recoveries from COVID-19, for a total of 121.
+- Comal County: A total of 191 cases and seven fatalities; 127 residents have recovered, as of June 13.
+The county has not reported new numbers since then, as of 7 p.m.
+Monday.

-- Hays County: 142 new cases Saturday; a total of 815 cases and five fatalities in the county.
+- Hays County: 69 new cases Monday; a total of 938 cases and five fatalities in the county; 267 residents have recovered.

-Bexar County reported 151 new confirmed coronavirus cases on Sunday.
-No new deaths were reported, so the county's death toll remains 88.

-There are 167 COVID-19 positive patients in area hospitals Sunday.
-Hospitals report 78% of ventilators are available and 26% of hospital beds are available.
+Bexar County reported 44 new confirmed coronavirus cases on Monday.
+One new death was reported, so the county's death toll has risen to 89.
+There are 187 COVID-19 positive patients in area hospitals Monday.
+Hospitals report 76% of ventilators are available and 26% of hospital beds are available.

-“We must continue to work together to contain the spread of COVID-19.
-We likely will be battling this pandemic for a long time, and our best defense is vigilance,” said Mayor Ron Nirenberg.
-“If you need to leave your home, practice social distancing, wear a face covering and wash your hands.
-If you are in an at-risk population, you should stay home whenever possible.”

-“Metro Health continues to monitor the COVID-19 progress and warning indicators to understand the impact of the virus in our community,” said Metro Health Director Dr. Dawn Emerick.
-“We have seen case numbers and hospitalizations increase over the last few days.
-While the hospital system currently remains in stable condition, we must work together to practice safe behaviors to contain the spread.”

-Here are Sunday's full numbers.
+Here are Monday's full numbers.
 Bexar County reports them daily at 7 p.m.:

 How Bexar County is trending: